rancher/os-base/README.md

 # RancherOS Base System

 This repo contains the Linux kernel and system programs for RancherOS.
-RancherOS is built from [buildroot](http://buildroot.uclibc.org/).
+RancherOS is built from [buildroot](https://buildroot.org/).

 ## Building

 You need Docker 1.5+

-    ./build.sh
+    make

 ## Using a custom version of os-base in RancherOS